grafana/grafana/docs/sources/reference/timerange.md

 Grafana offers the ability to override the `now` value on a per dashboard basis.
 Most commonly, this feature is used to accommodate known delays in data aggregation to avoid null values.

 ### Time zone options
-Starting in version `7` of Grafana users have the ability to override the time zone used to display date and time values in a dashboard.
+Starting in version 7.0, you can override the time zone used to display date and time values in a dashboard.

 With this feature, you can specify the local time zone of the service or system that you are monitoring.
 This can be helpful when monitoring a system or service that operates across several time zones.

-Apart from the standard [ISO 8601 time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) users also can select the following options:
+Apart from the standard [ISO 8601 time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) you can select the following options:

 * **Default**: The default selected time zone for the user profile or organization is used.
 If no time zone is specified for the user profile or the organization, then `Local browser time` is used.
 * **Local browser time**: The time zone configured for the viewing user browser is used.
 This is usually the same time zone as set on the computer.